christopherhuff/website-user-behavior-analysis/README.md

 ## 💡 Recommendations
 - Add a floating chat box to provide easier access.
 - Update page content to address common questions more clearly.

+## 📁 Files Included

+- `/data/website_traffic_data.xlsx` — The raw dataset used for the analysis
+- `/presentation/website_analysis_presentation.pptx` — Summary of findings with visualizations